merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

                 --gene-caller-id MY_FAVORITE_GENE
 {{ codestop }}

+In this example, the flag `gene-caller-id` means that it will only count the amino acid frequencies of a single gene, namely `MY_FAVORITE_GENE`.

-You can also return the data as a percent of the total number of codons or amino acids in the gene (`--percent-normalize`), or calculate the percent that each codon encoding the same amino acid appears in the gene (for example, 0.4 GCT and 0.6 GCC for alanine) (`--merens-codon-normalization`).
+You can also return the data as a percent of the total number of codons or amino acids in the gene (with the flag `--percent-normalize`) or calculate the percent that each codon encoding the same amino acid appears in the gene (for example, 0.4 GCT and 0.6 GCC for alanine) (with the flag `--merens-codon-normalization`).